ubrant/about-us/README.md

 # What is Ubrant?
-*Ubrant* is agglomerate of passionate trainers and researchers; targetting at training next generation to design & develope state of the art and rugged yet delicate systems.
+*Ubrant* is agglomerate of passionate trainers and researchers; targetting at training next generation in designing & developing state of the art and rugged yet delicate systems.